 If Carbonating Homebrew In Bottles…

 If bottling, you will need to determine the amount of priming sugar to mix with your batch of beer.
-After determining your target carbonation level, figure out the amount of residual carbon dioxide in the beer and subtract it from the target carbonation level (see this chart).
+After determining your target carbonation level, figure out the amount of residual carbon dioxide in the beer and subtract it from the target carbonation level.
 Use this number to determine the amount of priming sugar or DME needed to reach the target carbonation.

 The Brewer’s Friend Priming Calculator helps immensely with these calculations.
 A digital scale will help you weight out the precise amount of priming sugar or DME you need.